dart-archive/www.dartlang.org/src/site/tools/pub/cmd/pub-global.markdown

 pub global activate --source path ~/dart/stopwatch
 {% endprettify %}

+### Updating an activated package

+Once a package has been activated, you can upgrade it by activating the package again.

 ## Running a script {#running-a-script}

+You can run a script from an activated package explicitly using `pub global run`, or you can add it to your PATH so that you can run it directly at the command line.

+### Running a script using `pub global run`

 {% prettify lang-sh %}
 $ pub global run <package>:<executable> [args...]